randyrektor/DaVinci-Gate/README.md

 ## Usage

+### Recommended Workflow (Single Track)

+1. **Prepare your timeline**:
+   - Place all compound clips (e.g., "1Scott", "2Wes", "3CJ") on a single audio track
+   - Ensure clips have descriptive names that will become the host names

+2. **Run the script**:
-1. Open DaVinci Resolve
+   - Open DaVinci Resolve
-2. Load your podcast timeline with audio tracks containing named clips
+   - Go to Workspace > Scripts > Utility
-3. Run `Podcast_AudioGate_AllInOne_auto.py` from Resolve's Scripts menu
+   - Run `Podcast_AudioGate_AllInOne_auto.py`

-4. The script will automatically:
+3. **The script will automatically**:
-   - Detect all audio tracks with clips (accepts any track name)
+   - Detect all compound clips on the source track
    - Export individual WAV files using the AudioOnly_IndividualClips preset
    - Analyze silence patterns using pydub
-   - Create processed tracks with gated audio
+   - Create one processed track with all hosts' gated audio
    - Apply crossfades and disable silence segments
-   - Mute original tracks for easy A/B comparison
+   - Mute original track for easy A/B comparison

+### Multi-Track Workflow (Advanced)

+If you need to process multiple source tracks:

+1. **Process one track at a time**:
+   - Move all compound clips to a single track
+   - Run the script
+   - Copy the processed result to a new timeline or track

+2. **Repeat for other tracks**:
+   - Move the next set of compound clips to the same track
+   - Run the script again
+   - Copy results to your main timeline

+3. **Combine results**:
+   - Copy all processed segments back to your main timeline
+   - Organize them as needed

 ## Requirements